Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 Section \ref{sec:vecchia gp} introduces Vecchia approximations of GPs.
-Section \ref{sec:poly2DAG} provides some background material about polynomials and introduces the concept of norming sets.
-Subsequently, Section \ref{sec:layered norming dag} defines the Layered Norming DAG, providing a principled, theory driven choice of the underlying graphical structures.
-Section \ref{sec:prob} presents some probabilistic properties for Mat\'{e}rn processes and the corresponding Vecchia Mat\'{e}rn processes.
-Building on these probabilistic results, in Section \ref{sec:BNP}, we prove minimax contraction rates for appropriately scaled Vecchia GPs, both in the oracle and adaptive frameworks using hierarchical Bayesian approaches.
-Section \ref{sec:num} proceeds to demonstrate our theoretical findings with a numerical analysis on synthetic data sets.
-In Section \ref{sec:discussion}, we discuss the implication of our results.
-All the proofs are deferred to the Supplementary Material.
+Section \ref{sec:layered norming dag} defines the layered norming DAG, providing a principled, theory driven choice of the underlying graphical structures.
+Section \ref{sec:prob} establishes key probabilistic properties of Mat\'{e}rn processes and their Vecchia counterparts.
+Building on these results, Section \ref{sec:BNP} derives minimax contraction rates for appropriately rescaled Vecchia GPs, using both oracle tuning and hierarchical Bayesian approaches.
+Finally, Section \ref{sec:discussion} discusses the limitations and broader implications of our results.
+Due to space constraints, we defer the numerical analysis, some background material on polynomials and the concept of norming sets, as well as all proofs, to the Supplementary Material.

-\section{Vecchia approximations of Gaussian Processes}
+\section{Vecchia approximations of Gaussian processes}

-First we describe the Gaussian Process regression model where we have carried out our analysis, and then introduce the Vecchia approximation of GPs.
-We consider Vecchia GPs both with fixed hyper-parameters and by endowing them with another layer of prior, resulting in a hierarchical prior distribution.
+We first describe the Gaussian Process regression model, and then introduce the Vecchia approximation for GPs.
+We consider Vecchia GPs both with fixed hyperparameters and with an additional layer of prior, resulting in a hierarchical prior distribution.

-\subsection{Gaussian Process Regression}
+\subsection{Gaussian process regression}